JLWeagle/BiLevelReg/README.md

 # Pretrained models

-> The easiest way to get started is to evaluate our trained models, run:
+> The easiest way to get started is to evaluate our trained models, run:  <br>
 > python test.py

 # Reference